 SLAM is an acronym that roughly outlines the process it involves.
 It goes as follows:

 The idea behind SLAMing is to shock your pool with a greater chlorine concentration than standard pool shocks.
 By doing so, you’ll eliminate algae, viruses, bacteria, and organic compounds that are a nuisance to swim with at best and dangerous to your health at worst.

 Let me establish this from the start — you should carefully consider whether to SLAM your swimming pool.
-It requires a high level of chlorine, which can irritate your skin and respiratory system.
+It requires a high level of chlorine, which can irritate your skin and respiratory system (and you can overdo it sometimes).

 The good news is that regardless of your pool’s material, you can SLAM it.